U.S. District Court for the Southern District of Michigan

 Shook teams have obtained back-to-back wins for Medtronic, manufacturer of surgical and medical devices, persuading federal courts in Michigan and Texas to dismiss product liability claims against the company.

-In December, the U.S. District Court for the Southern District of Michigan granted Medtronic’s motion to dismiss the claims of a plaintiff who alleged he suffered non-superficial burns from an electrosurgical generator used during orthopedic surgery, holding the complaint failed to allege facts sufficient to state claims for negligence or implied warranty.
-Abdulkarim v.
-Medtronic, Inc., No. 17-12898 (S.D.
-Mich., December 12, 2017).
+The U.S. District Court for the Southern District of Michigan granted Medtronic’s motion to dismiss the claims of a plaintiff who alleged he suffered non-superficial burns from an electrosurgical generator used during orthopedic surgery, holding the complaint failed to allege facts sufficient to state claims for negligence or implied warranty.
 Not only did the complaint fail to allege any specific defect, the court said, but it also failed to allege facts to support causation.
 Although the plaintiff also claimed that Medtronic failed to warn of the risks of using the device, Michigan follows the sophisticated user doctrine, and the court found the complaint failed to allege any facts to establish that his physicians did not know the generator had the potential to cause burns or that Medtronic knew the doctors didn’t know about the potential for burns.
 Partner Kelly Bieri, with Associates Amanda O’Neill and Aaron Craig, represented Medtronic.
+Abdulkarim v.
+Medtronic, Inc., No. 17-12898 (S.D.
+Mich.
+2017).